Table of Contents

 - Save hours by not having to start a post from scratch

-- Make the posts even more valuable for your readers
+- Make your content even more valuable for your readers

-Don’t let a reader land on an old post and be unimpressed (especially for health and wellness information)!
+Don’t let a reader land on an old post and be unimpressed (especially for health information)!

 1 – Choose an old post to be updated

-Look at all your blog posts that are over one-year-old.
+Anything that’s at least a year old is fair game for a refresh.
+Look at all your blog posts that are over one year old.

-- Relates to a product or service you want to start promoting now
+- Relates to a product or service you want to start promoting again soon

 - Has great potential, but could use an update (i.e., has outdated information, old branding, etc.)

-PRO TIP: Ideally, you won’t be scrambling to find a post to update at the last minute.
-You can schedule a quarterly review to look for outdated posts and put them into your editorial calendar for updating.
+PRO TIP: Ideally, you won’t be scrambling to choose a post to update at the last minute.
+Consider doing a quarterly review to look for outdated posts and put them into your editorial calendar for updating.

 2 – Do keyword research (optional, if you’re SEO-savvy)